Exaurum/mini-bot/README.md

 ## About the Author

 The project is created for personal practice and learning purposes.
-It can be used as a portfolio to showcase programming skills when seeking employment or for knowledge exchange with other developers.